 - Build a capacity of patients to understand pain and find ways to break the pain cycle.

 - By improving your understanding of why you have pain, this can help with your ability to have control over your pain.

-We have a large gym equipped with pilates reformers, a trapeze table, balance pads and beams, and a Wii with a balance board (for balance retraining).
+Both Kingaroy and Nanango have a large gym area equipped with Pilates reformers, a trapeze table (Kingaroy), functional trainer (Nanango), balance pads and beams, and other exercise equipment.

 We are able to offer rehabilitation services for:

 - Post CVA (stroke)

 - Post-operatively for orthopaedic conditions such as ACL reconstruction, knee and hip joint replacement surgery, hip fractures, ankle fractures, spinal surgery

 - General rehabilitation for medical conditions such as Multiple Sclerosis, Parkinson’s Disease and Head Injuries

 Hydrotherapy is physiotherapy in a pool environment.
 Exercise in warm water is a great way to improve joint pain and stiffness, and allow gains to be made in muscle strength and control.
 This is of assistance to many conditions such as arthritic hip and knee joints, chronic low back pain, and for stiff shoulders.

 Exercise is also useful to assist with falls prevention and balance rehabilitation, to improve pulmonary fitness and for general rehabilitation of conditions such as Multiple Sclerosis or following a stroke.